ethcatherders/EIPIP/All EIPIP Meetings/Meeting 065.md

 * The last one here is, automatically merge all new EIPs and the number is 5641.

 **Sam**
-* So I, I'm a little torn on this one because a lot of EIPs still have, like mixed up motivation and rationale sections in, in the first draft. but you know, the formatting has certainly gotten a lot better lately.
+* So I'm a little torn on this one because a lot of EIPs still have, like mixed up motivation and rationale sections in, in the first draft. but you know, the formatting has certainly gotten a lot better lately.
 So maybe we do this, I don't know,

 **Pooja Ranjan**
 * Actually, I also have an opinion on this particular proposal.
 I feel like it should not be merged as draft on by itself without a reviewer reviewed by an EIPs editors.
 Even if bot is doing a good job, I believe there is manual intervention needed at least for two statuses.
 Number one is when it is merged for the first time as draft.
 And number two, when it is merged as final, I believe that, we want to create a standard.
 So the first task as draft is also very important as we have the final pass as final because we don't want to spam our repository with all proposals getting in as draft and it never goes through, different statuses and never reaches to final that will swallow up the repository.
 I mean, it'll add a lot of, maybe not so useful proposal, even if they are syntex wise correct it if they, even if they are drafted properly.
 So that's my thought on that.